darrikonn/python2016/Verkefni5/MySchool_cmd/README.md

 After that create an alias so it will be easier to run the script.
 ##### For bash users:
-Open ~/.bashrc and append this to the end of the file:
+Open ~/.bashrc (or ~/.bash_profile if you are using Mac OS X) and append this to the end of the file:

 > alias ms="sudo myschool_cmd.py"